Skip to main content

 Treatment of Kidney Tumors in Children

 Although rare, kidney cancer can develop in children and adolescents.
-The most common type of kidney cancer in children is called Wilms tumor
+The most common type of kidney cancer in children is called Wilms tumor.
+Although screening for kidney cancer in adults hasn't been shown to be effective to date, screening ultrasounds of the kidneys may benefit children with high genetic risk for Wilms tumor.

 Treatment with the combination of surgery, radiation therapy, and chemotherapy has increased 5-year survival rates for children with all stages of Wilms tumor from 40% in the 1950s to nearly 90% today.

 The COG also conducts studies of rarer types of childhood kidney cancer.
-One COG study is currently testing targeted therapy and immunotherapy for a rare type of kidney cancer in children, adolescents, and young adults called translocation renal cell carcinoma (tRCC).
-This study is also enrolling adult patients with this rare cancer.
+One COG study is currently analyzing data collected on the combination of targeted therapy and immunotherapy for a rare type of kidney cancer in children, adolescents, and young adults called translocation renal cell carcinoma (tRCC).
+This study also enrolled adult patients with this rare cancer.

 NCI-Supported Research Programs